 This essay should explain what you have been doing since graduation as well as your planned activities for the gap year before matriculation into medical school.
 You should include work, education, personal experience (e.g. caring for family, travel), and volunteer work.
 Consider activities for the gap year that correct what might be lacking in your application – not enough clinical experience?
-Then, yes, you should engage clinical experience during the gap year.
+Then, yes, you should engage in clinical experience during the gap year.
 If you have work experience, you can also give some insight into major accomplishments.

 Drexel Medical School essay #2

 What else do you feel is important for us to know about you?
 Are there any challenges over the last year that impacted your medical or non-medical service experiences?
 You can use this space to highlight something not addressed in your application, including new experiences not in your AMCAS application.
-You can also talk about how COVID -19 impacted you.
-For example, it may have caused disruptions or changes in your plans.
-If there is something you would like to share regarding how this event impacted you, share that information here.
 (1000 word limit)

 Drexel has eliminated their secondary about diversity.
 I recommend using this space to highlight anything about you that is a distinctive characteristic or is of distinguishing value that doesn’t fit elsewhere in the application.
 This can include identity, gender, race, culture, family history, SES, personal loss or achievement, or a particularly meaningful experience.
 Do not repeat an activity that you discussed fully in another section of your primary application.

 If you have diverse characteristics in your pedigree, explore them.
 How will these personal attributes improve the scope of medicine for all?
-How does this truth assist the mission of Drexel University College of Physicians and Surgeons?
+How does your identity and experience assist the mission of Drexel University College of Physicians and Surgeons?
 Speak to their mission as your diversity relates to it, and how this is an asset to patient care.